Breiðamerkurjökull: the Glacier Behind Jökulsárlón

 • Crystal ice chunks washed up on Diamond Beach

-• Brilliant blue and white ice formations in every shape
+• Blue and white ice formations in every shape

-• Thunderous calving events as ice breaks from the glacier face
+• Loud calving as ice breaks from the glacier face

 • Constantly changing scenery as icebergs drift and melt